V381 Cephei

 V381 Cephei (HR 8164) is a triple star system in the northern constellation of Cepheus.
 Its apparent magnitude is slightly variable between 5.5 and 5.7.
+It is faintly visible to the naked eye under good observing conditions.

+The star was discovered to be a variable star in 1991, by Elaine M. Halbedel.
+It was given its variable star designation, V381 Cephei, in 1995.

 System

 V381 Cephei is a visual double star with components A and B separated by 4.6".
 The primary is HD 203338 and the secondary is the magnitude 9.2 HD 203339.

 HD 203338 is itself a spectroscopic binary with components Aa and Ab orbiting every 280 years.
 It forms a VV Cephei-type binary system with a hot companion which is accreting mass from the primary.
 The long period means that it exhibits fewer peculiarities than other VV Cephei binaries.

 Properties

 Component Aa is a red supergiant and its close companion is a B2 main sequence star.
 The supergiant is a pulsating variable with a small amplitude and poorly defined period.
 It is generally given spectral class qualifiers indicating peculiarities and emission, which may be associated with the disc around the hot secondary.